 As I watched the scene I thought to myself, "what does it take to wake up the American church to oppression and injustice?
 Will we wake up this time - in this case to latent racism in our nation?

-Yes, the obvious signs of racism of Martin Luther King's day are gone: separate entrances, water fountains, seats and schools, zoning and voting laws that exclude, but still, invisible to many, but not to people of color, the experience of growing up in this country are very different.
-And often painful, and sometimes fatal.
+Yes, the obvious signs of racism of Martin Luther King's day are gone: separate entrances, water fountains, seats and schools, zoning and voting laws that exclude, but still, invisible to many, but not to people of color, the experience of growing up in this country is very different.
+Often painful, and sometimes fatal.

 We have denied there is a problem.
 We have said we are colorblind and have no racist bones in our body.
-We have said the gospel changes everything and all we need is Jesus all the while denying what is so obvious to so many.
-We have ignored the underlying cause and then cried for law and order in our streets.
-We have blamed it all on politics and political agendas of which there are many.
+We have said the gospel changes everything (and it should) and all we need is Jesus all the while denying what is so obvious to so many.
+We have ignored the underlying causes and then cried for law and order in our streets.
+We have blamed it all on politics and political agendas and many other issues of which there are many.
 But we have not listened to our friends of color to hear their reality or their experience.
 Like the three officers we have stood silently by.

 This is a sin problem, not a political problem.
 As Aleksandr Solzhenitsyn wrote in The Gulag Archipelago: "If only there were evil people somewhere insidiously committing evil deeds, and it were necessary only to separate them from the rest of us and destroy them.
 But the line dividing good and evil cuts through the heart of every human being.
 And who is willing to destroy a piece of his own heart?"

-We cannot condemn without implicating ourselves.
+None of us are exempt.
+Not me.
+Not you.
+We cannot raise this issue without implicating ourselves.
 We have not lived up to the Law of Christ that we love one another as He has loved us.
 That we would go so far as to die for one another as He gave His life for us.
-And so we stand and watch, careful not to ruffle the feathers of the powers that be - often those with influence and money - or challenge a status quo that is often driven more by political affiliation than Jesus.
+And so, too often, we stand and watch, careful not to ruffle the feathers of the powers that be - often those with influence and money - or challenge a status quo that is often driven more by political affiliation than Jesus.
 In fact, most discussions of racism quickly revert to political leanings and rarely to the Law of Jesus.

 "A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this all men will know that you are my disciples, if you love one another" (John 13:34-35).